zhales05/learning-vue/lesson1/README.md

 ## Lesson 1: Data Binding and Vue Development Tools

 Vue stores data in an object called `data`.
-Recall that objects contain a collection of properties, which can contain any data type.
+Recall that JavaScript objects contain a collection of properties, each of which can contain any data type.

 Data binding in Vue allows you to assign a property to an element in the DOM.
 This is a _two-way_ binding.
 Whenever the value of the property changes, the DOM is updated.
 Whenever the user changes the DOM (e.g., by entering data in an input element), the property changes.